-(01) Why is the museum planning to build additional galleries?The fourth building is vital to further expand facilities to tell the Air Force story, to provide greater public understanding and appreciation for the Air Force's role as an integrated air, space and cyberspace force and provide new science, technology, engineering and math (STEM) learning opportunities for America's youth.
-The NMUSAF's statutory responsibility to preserve and present the history and heritage of the USAF as well as educate remains an important national mission.
+(01) Why is the museum planning to build additional galleries?The fourth building is vital to growing our ability to tell the Air Force story, to provide greater public understanding and appreciation for the Air Force's role as an integrated air, space and cyberspace force and provide new science, technology, engineering and math (STEM) learning opportunities for America's youth.
+The NMUSAF's statutory responsibility to preserve and present the history and heritage of the USAF as well as educate and inspire our youth, remains an important national mission.

-The proposed 224,000 square foot, climate-controlled fourth building will allow dedicated gallery space to present the Air Force's past, present and future in space and the opportunity to consolidate the presidential and research and development aircraft, currently located on the controlled-access portion of Wright-Patterson AFB, to the museum's main campus.
-In addition, the building will house aircraft such as the C-141C Hanoi Taxi and the C-130E as part of the Global Reach Gallery.
+The 224,000 square foot, climate-controlled fourth building will allow dedicated gallery space to present the Air Force's past, present and future in space and the opportunity to consolidate the presidential and research and development aircraft, currently located on the controlled-access portion of Wright-Patterson AFB, to the museum's main campus.
+In addition, the building will house aircraft such as the C-141C Hanoi Taxi and the C-130E, which are currently outdoors, as part of the Global Reach Gallery.

 Click here for more information about the proposed expansion.

-(02) How is the building being paid for and how much will it cost?The fourth building is being privately financed by the Air Force Museum Foundation, an IRS 501(c)(3) non-profit organization, is chartered to assist the National Museum of the United States Air Force with the development and expansion of facilities.
+(05) How is the building being paid for and how much will it cost?The fourth building is being privately financed by the Air Force Museum Foundation, Inc., an IRS 501(c)(3) non-profit organization chartered to assist the National Museum of the United States Air Force with the development and expansion of facilities.
 In addition to the $1 million already gifted to the Air Force for the pre-construction costs, the Foundation has over $38 million available to cover fourth building construction and administration costs.
 Total project costs will be determined once the contract is completed.
-Click here to visit the Air Force Museum Foundation's website.
+Click here to visit the Air Force Museum Foundation website.

-(04) What exhibits will be housed in the fourth building?The fourth building will house four major elements of the Air Force story: the Presidential Aircraft Gallery, the Research and Development Gallery, the Space Gallery and the Global Reach Gallery.
+(08) What exhibits will be housed in the fourth building?The fourth building will house four major elements of the Air Force story: the Presidential Aircraft Gallery, the Research and Development Gallery, the Space Gallery and the Global Reach Gallery.
 The museum's goal is to have as many aircraft and aerospace vehicles in these galleries as possible.
 Museum staff has developed a conceptual draft of the aircraft layout and will continue to refine it as the project moves forward.

-The new Space Gallery will showcase the Space Shuttle Exhibit featuring NASA's first Crew Compartment Trainer (CCT-1), a high-fidelity representation of a Space Shuttle crew station used primarily for crew training and engineering evaluations.
-As a major exhibit component of the gallery, visitors will be able to walk onto a full-size representation of a NASA Space Shuttle payload bay and look inside the CCT-1 cockpit flight deck and mid-deck areas.
-The Space Gallery will also house the museum's growing space collection including an X-24A, X-24B, Titan IV rocket, Mercury, Gemini and Apollo spacecraft and many NASA artifacts such as a nose cap assembly, landing gear strut and a variety of astronaut equipment.
-A range of satellites and related items will showcase the Air Force's vast reconnaissance, early warning, communications and other space capabilities.
+The new Space Gallery will showcase the Space Shuttle Exhibit featuring NASA's first Crew Compartment Trainer (CCT-1), a high-fidelity representation of a space shuttle crew station used primarily for on-orbit crew training and engineering evaluations.
+As a major exhibit component of that gallery, visitors will be able to walk onto a full-size representation of a NASA space shuttle payload bay and look inside the CCT-1 cockpit and mid-deck areas.
+Conceptual plans call for the gallery to also include a Titan IV space launch vehicle, Mercury, Gemini and Apollo spacecraft and many NASA artifacts such as a nose cap assembly, landing gear strut and a variety of astronaut equipment.
+A range of satellites and related items will showcase the Air Force's vast reconnaissance, early warning, communications and other space-based capabilities.

 The museum also plans to explore several new themes in the fourth building such as aerospace vehicle design, propulsion, payload capacity, human factors, communication, range, speed, and operating environment.
 The museum will integrate these exhibits with educational programs, with an emphasis on science, technology, engineering, and math (STEM).